influxdata/docs-v2/content/v2.0/organizations/buckets/create-bucket.md

 5. Select **How often to clear data?**:
     Select **Never** to retain data forever.
     Select **Periodically** to define a specific retention policy.
-4. To update a bucket's name or retention policy, click the name of the bucket from the list.
 5. Click **Create** to create the bucket.

 ## Create a bucket using the influx CLI